aurelienflieger/cv-app/README.md

 # CV App - made for The Odin Project

 ## Goals
-- create a professional-looking tool
+- allow to user to create their own custom CV
+- lead the user through both mandatory & optional sections for maximum flexibility
+- let the user review the entered information
-- allow the user to download their CV
+- allow the user to download a PDF version of their created CV
-- create & include reactive SVG images
+- extensively use interactive SVG elements for a livelier browsing experience
+- offer a responsive browsing experience & adapt the UI for every screen size

 ## Features
 - add, edit and review your custom information